victorgrein/magnus-ai/README.md

 - Custom tools management
 - JWT authentication with email verification
 - **Agent 2 Agent (A2A) Protocol Support**: Interoperability between AI agents following Google's A2A specification
+- **Workflow Agent with LangGraph**: Building complex agent workflows with LangGraph and ReactFlow

 ## 🤖 Agent Types and Creation